Now that inserting

 pictures shown in the result are licensed under

 You can choose the Show all result button or the Clear filters button (both of them are highlighted in

-Figure 3, shown earlier in this page) to see all pictures, including non Creative Commons content.
+blue within Figure 3, above) to see all pictures, including non Creative Commons content.

-If you click the Show all web result button, you can see more results in the resultant window, as shown in
+If you click any of these buttons, you can see more results in the resultant window, as shown in Figure 4.
+It is

 Figure 4: Window showing all the pictures